MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

       <!--[!code-cpp[NVC_Walkthrough_Working_With_Projects#101](../ide/codesnippet/CPP/walkthrough-working-with-projects-and-solutions-cpp_2.h)]-->
       `Cardgame(int players);`

-   - After the default destructor, add an inline declaration for a `static int` member function named *GetParticipants* that takes no parameters and returns the `totalParticipants` value.
+   - After the default destructor, add an inline declaration for a `static int` member function named `GetParticipants` that takes no parameters and returns the `totalParticipants` value.

       <!--[!code-cpp[NVC_Walkthrough_Working_With_Projects#102](../ide/codesnippet/CPP/walkthrough-working-with-projects-and-solutions-cpp_3.h)]-->
       `static int GetParticipants() { return totalParticipants; }`

-   The Cardgame.h file should resemble the code below after you change it:
+   The Cardgame.h file should resemble this code after you change it:

    <!--[!code-cpp[NVC_Walkthrough_Working_With_Projects#103](../ide/codesnippet/CPP/walkthrough-working-with-projects-and-solutions-cpp_4.h)]-->